 A new pattern in electric vehicles is the plug-in hybrid such as the Volt, which has an internal combustion engine to assuage range anxiety.
 But owners are finding is that despite a paltry electric only range of 50 km that they hardly ever go the petrol station to fill up.
-Here in Australia there is a conversion shop that converts Prius cars to have a plug-in electric option.
-And they now find that one of the problems is the petrol can go stale in the tank because they hardly ever need to use the petrol engine.
-And so they’ve added a new feature—the purge button—to force the internal combustion engine to run and burn some fuel before it goes stale.
+Here in Australia there was a conversion shop that converts Prius cars to have a plug-in electric option.
+And they found that one of the problems is the petrol can go stale in the tank because they hardly ever need to use the petrol engine.
+And so at the time they’ve added a feature—the purge button—to force the internal combustion engine to run and burn some fuel before it goes stale.
 Anyway, the bottom line of this is that we tend to be overly concerned about range of electric vehicles in general.
 And even though the range limitation is real, its rare for most users that they exceed the range available.

 And so back to boating, this pattern seems to be the case with Torqeedo 1003 owners as well.
 Those who have in mind to add a spare battery mostly find that its not really a problem and can get by fine with one battery.